bovigo/callmap/README.md

         );
 ```

-However, if you prefer text instead of code, here's a summary.
+However, if you prefer text instead of code, read on.

-Note: for all classes and functions mentioned below it is assumed it has been
+Note: for the sake of brevity below it is assumed the used classes and functions
- imported into the namespace via
+are imported into the current namespace via
 ```php
 use bovigo\callmap\NewInstance;
 use function bovigo\callmap\throws;